awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskdefinition.md

 `TaskRoleArn`  <a name="cfn-ecs-taskdefinition-taskrolearn"></a>
 The short name or full Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) role that grants containers in the task permission to call AWS APIs on your behalf\.
 For more information, see [Amazon ECS Task Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) in the *Amazon Elastic Container Service Developer Guide*\.
 IAM roles for tasks on Windows require that the `-EnableTaskIAMRole` option is set when you launch the Amazon ECS\-optimized Windows AMI\.
 Your containers must also run some configuration code in order to take advantage of the feature\.
-For more information, see [Windows IAM Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/windows_task_IAM_roles.html) in the *Amazon Elastic Container Service Developer Guide*\.
+For more information, see [Windows IAM roles for tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/windows_task_IAM_roles.html) in the *Amazon Elastic Container Service Developer Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Volumes`  <a name="cfn-ecs-taskdefinition-volumes"></a>
-The list of volume definitions for the task\.
+The list of data volume definitions for the task\.
+For more information, see [Using data volumes in tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_data_volumes.html) in the *Amazon Elastic Container Service Developer Guide*\.
-If your tasks are using the Fargate launch type, the `host` and `sourcePath` parameters are not supported\.
+The `host` and `sourcePath` parameters are not supported for tasks run on AWS Fargate\.
-For more information about volume definition parameters and defaults, see [Amazon ECS Task Definitions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) in the *Amazon Elastic Container Service Developer Guide*\.
 *Required*: No
 *Type*: List of [Volume](aws-properties-ecs-taskdefinition-volumes.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)